cminers/braiins-os/docs/python-install.md

 # How to install Python 3

-You have to have Python 3 to migrate to Braiins OS and run all the `*.py` scripts.
+You must have Python 3 to migrate to Braiins OS and run all the `*.py` scripts.
 This guide describes how to install Python 3 and other required tools.

 ## Linux